 “You know we’ve been told to spend at least a month on anyone who might be able to give names and numbers of survivors.
 That gives us another week with this ghost.
-If we can’t make it work he’ll be sent back to Central Point to be given sustained treatment.”
+If we can’t make him work he’ll be sent back to Central Point to be given sustained treatment.”

 “Do you think the shock tactics are working?”

 “It’s hard to say, but I think they’ve reaped greater results than playing nice,” surmised Medicé.
 “He seems quite close in some regards, we just need to get him to face what he’s done, and from there, to grip some understanding that as terrible as his actions were, they were not his own.”

 “I’m not sure I could forgive myself if I were him.”

 “Don’t be stupid Ros, you know he’s as much a victim as those he interrogated.”

 Rosalind sighed inwardly, she was far too used to Ms. Ramirez to admit any further discord.

 “ARE YOU SURE YOU WOULD NOT PREFER US TO IMMOLATE HIM FOR YOU?”
 Hummed the transient voice of Syn.